Brief data for post 8 compression

 The rx& ry Ix and Iy values for W12x50 section.

-In our Solved Problem 13-28 section is W12x50 will be first located, then as a vertical column and check with the intersection of the Ky*ly in Feet, which in our case is 18 feet.
+In our Solved Problem 13-28 section is W12x50 will be first located, then as a vertical column and checked with the intersection of the Ky*ly in Feet, which in our case is 18 feet.

 Solved problem from Eng Iqbal book for using table 4-1.